 ECOPULPING can be installed as an independent unit to produce marketable unbleached or bleached pulp, or can be retrofitted to paper mills (close to straw production) to produce Paper, different types of Packaging or tissue from straw, some of which will need to be mixed with high grade recycled pulp or virgin pulp.

 The capacity of these mills can vary from small to medium, 10 to 400 tonnes unbleached or bleached pulp per day, the straw being supplied within a 50 miles radius.

-From straw to unbleached un-cleaned straw pulp – Project I
+From straw to unbleached semi-cleaned straw pulp – Project I

-EcoPulping can have a small or medium capacity and be installed on or near the farms where the straw is produced and transform the straw into an unbleached un-cleaned paper pulp.
+ECOPULPING can have a small or medium capacity and be installed on or near the farms where the straw is produced and transform the straw into an unbleached semi-cleaned paper pulp.

 The unbleached straw pulp can be used for corrugated or other types of paper used for pakcaging, or for moulded packaging products.

-Our small demonstrator is currently producing small quantities of this pulp, and a larger capacity demonstrator mill is planned to start producing in 2019 – we are currently seeking funding for this project.
+Our small demonstrator is currently producing small quantities of this pulp, and a larger capacity demonstrator mill is planned to start producing in 2019 – we have now secured funding for this project.

-From straw to bleached straw pulp – Project II
+From straw to unbleached or bleached straw pulp – Project II

 The by-products can have different applications, one of which being soil conditioner or fertiliser that can be used by farmers, but also as raw material for moulded packaging when mixed with other fibres, and for some other valuable applications.

-For higher capacities, NER’s concept is to divide the process in two parts:
+For higher capacities, Nafici Environmental Research’s concept is to divide the process in two parts:

-– One part producing the unbleached un-cleaned pulp, near the source of straw
+– One part producing the unbleached semi-cleaned pulp, near the source of straw

 – the second part being a central unit processing the unbleached semi-cleaned pulp to transform it into a cleaned unbleached and eventually bleached pulp or directly to paper or packaging.